 This trilemma is visualized in Figure 1.
 Each of the benefits described in §6.1 is reflected in the large circles.
 Each of the tensions described in §6.2 is reflected in the overlapping areas in the figure.
 Area A reflects how a community that overlaps in a large audience and specialized content may be unlikely to provide homophily to community members.
 Subreddits that provide large audiences face "the background noise problem" as a large volume of submissions makes it difficult for people to find the content they care about the most.
-Area B reflects the fact that a community that overlaps in a large audience and homophilous community will struggle to provide specific content like how an American interested in learning about international drag culture finds the need to search beyond r/rupaulsdragrace.
+Area B reflects the fact that a community that overlaps in a large audience and homophilous community will struggle to provide specific content.
 Area C attempts to represent how a community that overlaps in specialized content and a homophilous community may be unlikely to have a large audience.
 Although not everyone who desires a specific type of content may be similar to those smaller who produce the content, smaller subreddits can often provide both desired content and opportunities to socialize with similar others.
-Tet, as the size of the audience they provide increases, subreddits encounter the background noise problem and acquire a "big city" air of unfriendliness.
+Yet, as the size of the audience they provide increases, subreddits encounter the background noise problem and acquire a "big city" air of unfriendliness.

-One might call this three-way conflict a "soft trilemma" because perhaps in exceptional cases an online community will be in Area D. where it is able to provide all three benefits to an individual community member at once In particular, our interview data suggests that the tension between socializing with similar others and finding specific content (Area B) is weaker than the tensions involving audience size.
+One might call this three-way conflict a "soft trilemma" because perhaps in exceptional cases will an online community be able to provide all three benefits to an individual community member at once.
+In particular, our interview data suggests that the tension between socializing with similar others and finding specific content (Area C) is weaker than the tensions involving audience size.
 Hard or soft, our findings suggest that individual subreddits are constrained by these trade-offs.
 That said, a platform like Reddit can host multiple overlapping communities with different sizes, sets of policies, and topical scopes.
 The result is an ecosystem of subreddits each providing a different set of benefits.